Roblor15/SecureFace/README.md

 - [HOST_VIDEO](ESP32-CAM/src/main.cpp#L20) the IP or the hostname of the video server
 - [HOST_PHOTO](ESP32-CAM/src/main.cpp#L36) the IP or the hostname of the recognition server

-In order to upload the code on the board you can proceed either with the VS-code extension or with the CLI.
+In order to upload the code on the board you can proceed either with the VS-code extension or with the CLI, using the [FTDI232](https://randomnerdtutorials.com/program-upload-code-esp32-cam/).

 #### VS-code extension